-1. Enter a slug and description.
-A slug is the name of your email.
+1. Enter a name (The slug will auto-populate based on the name, but you can change the slug if you like).
 Leave an optional short description or note in the “Description” text box.

 2. If you are including links to your website in your blast, consider checking the provided checkbox.
 When checked, forms on your website will auto-populate with email information from the recipient’s profile.
 This could increase the number of people who complete the form, but could cause confusion if the email is forwarded to another recipient.

 For example, you send an email blast with a link to your website's online petition.
 When Jane Doe opens your email and clicks on the link to sign the petition, the form will already have her email address field filled out.
 She only needs to type in her name and click "Sign petition" in order to take the action.